 This is a website on which people can upload videos for other people around the world to watch.
 You can find videos about all sorts of things on YouTube.
 In addition, you can also find instructional videos on all sorts of topics, i.e. learning particular languages, playing particular musical instruments, how to crochet, how to use a computer, and how to use a particular software.
 Furthermore, YouTube is completely free to use.

 This website provides free computing tutorials aimed at seniors and beginners.
 Additionally, individual lesson topics include the basics of computing, as well as photography, graphics, Internet, e-mail, and Microsoft Office.

 This website offers free tutorials about particular computing software.
 Individual lesson topics include Windows, PowerPoint, Microsoft Word, Outlook, Excel Internet, and even how to build a web page.
-This website would be perfect for a people who are using computers already and want more from it.
+This website would be perfect for people who are using computers already and want more from it.

-Once you feel more upskilled in the digital world, then perhaps it’s a time to out that in work.
-Make an extra cash from that experience.
+Once you feel more upskilled in the digital world, then perhaps it’s a time to put that in work.
+Make extra cash from that experience.
 Find new flexible job opportunities for retirees.
 We have some options available to you and they depend on your skills, interests and current living circumstances.
 Take our free flexible jobs match.
 Get your personalised list of flexible jobs opportunities one day then start making extra money the next!